How School District Boundaries Work on Long Island

 - Development occurred in phases

-- District boundaries followed historical property lines
+- District boundaries followed older property lines or neighborhood divisions

-- No later consolidation occurred
+- No later consolidation or boundary adjustment occurred

 How School District Boundaries Affect Homeowners